The 100-year family

-The paper will argue that these trends leave our health, social care and pensions systems “creaking at the seams”.
+The paper argues that these trends leave our health, social care and pensions systems “creaking at the seams”.

-We will consider how society can better adapt to our new demographic reality and suggest how new vulnerabilities can be overcome through better planning and policies, exploring, for example, the role of personal financial services in filling gaps left by the welfare system.
+We considered how society can better adapt to our new demographic reality and suggested how new vulnerabilities can be overcome through better planning and policies, exploring, for example, the role of personal financial services in filling gaps left by the welfare system.